paulosuzart/paulosuzart.github.io/_posts/2017-11-25-watching-btc-price-with-typescript-and-typedi.md

 This is a way to get a instance of the application via `typedi` and leave instantiation details to a factory function.
 In this case a factory that knows how to set up the target market.

-Now lies 11-12 show the injection of a instance of a `PriceService`.
+Now lines 11-12 show the injection of a instance of a `PriceService`.
 This is not known at compile time, instead we query the `process.env` for a variable named `EXCHANGE` and if not set, the default is used: `cex.io`. *Of course in real use we need to handle non existent implementations if for example if the user sets `EXCHANGE` to anything different than the supported exchanges*.

 The `App` class provides just single public function called `watch` that is used to poll the selected exchange every 10 seconds.